nick142k/Customer-Purchase-Behavior-Analysis-using-Descriptive-Statistics/README.md

 ### 🛒 Customer Purchase Behavior Analysis 📊
-Overview
+## Overview:
 This project analyzes customer purchase behavior using a dataset containing information about customer demographics and purchasing habits.
 The goal is to gain insights that can help optimize marketing efforts and improve customer engagement.

-Dataset ℹ️
+## Dataset ℹ️
 The dataset includes the following columns:

+## Response:
-Response: 1 if customer accepted the offer in the last campaign, 0 otherwise
+1 if customer accepted the offer in the last campaign, 0 otherwise
 ID: Unique ID of each customer
 Year_Birth: Age of the customer
 Complain: 1 if the customer complained in the last 2 years